Bahrain Travel Advice

 Threat level: Medium-High

-There is a heightened risk of terrorism in Bahrain and attacks could be aimed at places frequently visited by tourists.
-Recent terrorist attacks in neighbouring countries including Saudi Arabia and Kuwait means that visitors should be on high alert at all times.
+There is a heightened risk of terrorism in Bahrain and attacks could be aimed at places frequently visited by tourists, the general travel adive for Bahrain is for visitors to remain situationally aware and to also be culturally sensative.
+Recent terrorist attacks in neighbouring countries including Saudi Arabia and Kuwait means that visitors should be alert at all times.

 Recent Security Risk Events

 June 2016 saw officials from Bahrain revoke the citizenship of a top Shia cleric, Isa Qassim's.
 This caused outrage with many of the country’s citizens and is thought to have been one of the motives behind the protests that followed it.
 A British based campaign group expressed concerns that this move would escalate tensions between citizens and government authorities.